 Dr. Brian Hemmings, C. Psychol., AFBPsS, FBASES, HCPC Registered Sport & Exercise Psychologist

 Brian has continued to work with many of these players into their professional careers on the various European tours.
 He was also the performance psychologist to the English Women’s Golf Association (1998-2001 & 2006-2010) and still works with several current LET players.
 Brian is the author of the CD ‘In the Zone: Simple Mental Skills to Improve Your Golf’ and three books, including the best-seller ‘Mental Toughness for Golf: The Minds of Winners’.
 He has presented extensively within the UK to golfers, coaches and students, and at PGA National Conferences in Great Britain, Holland, Germany and Denmark.
-Brian’s profile has also seen him present in Australia, USA, South Korea, Hong Kong, India and widely in mainland European countries.
+Brian’s profile has also seen him present in Australia, USA, China, South Korea, Hong Kong, India and widely in mainland European countries.
 He has also worked for the PGAs of Europe as a development consultant on the R&A ‘Working for Golf’ worldwide programme.
 As well as hosting four successful UK golf psychology conferences since 2002, Brian regularly runs UK Masterclasses in Golf Psychology for psychologists and golf coaches.

 Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula 3, GP2 & Formula 1.
 Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket.